 Vagif Mausoleum in Shusha and the return of Poetry Days

 On the edge of Shusha, where the plateau falls away toward the Jidir Duzu meadow, stands a tall white building of marble and stone.
 This is the mausoleum of Molla Panah Vagif — poet, statesman, and one of the defining voices of 18th-century Azerbaijani literature.
 It is both a monument to a single life and a symbol of how Shusha understands itself.
+For many travelers it becomes the emotional high point of a day in the city: a quiet building, a very long view, and a story that ties the two together.

 Who was Vagif